 Meningococcal B (Bexsero)

-From 1 July 2020, Moira Shire Council immunisation sessions can provide Meningococcal B vaccine at a cost of $155 per dose without a prescription.
+Moira Shire Council provides Meningococcal B vaccine at a cost of $155 per dose without a prescription.
 The vaccine can be given to babies from 6 weeks of age.
 The number of doses required and when they should be given differs by age.

 Aboriginal and Torres Strait Islander children under 2 years are funded to receive this vaccine through the National Immunisation Program.